anubhavaryal/ImageModifier/README.md

 *Generate* button at the bottom-left of the screen.
 8. Below the *Generate* button, there is a progress bar that indicates how close the generated image is to completion.
     - To the right of the *Generate* button, there is a label that shows the percentage the progress bar is at.
-    - The progress bar updates only when a thread has completed its task, so if only 1 thread was specified in **Settings**, the progress bar will instantly jump from 0% to 100% once the thread has completed its task.
+    - The progress bar updates only when a thread has completed its task.
+If only 1 thread was specified in **Settings**, the progress bar will instantly jump from 0% to 100% once the thread has completed its task.